-If you want to play Monster Train, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:
+If you want to play Monster Train, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-Monster Train has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Monster Train which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.